Gayest Ball Ever: Production and broadcast

-On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judges Andie MacDowell and Joan Smalls.
-The contestants perform the gymnastics routine.
+Fashion

 For "Rainbow-She-Better-Do", Shea Couleé wears a graffiti-inspired dress.
 Sasha Velour utilizes color-blocking for her look.
 Trinity Taylor's outfit has lots of straps.
 For "Sexy Unicorn", Shea Couleé presents a black outfit.
 Sasha Velour's look is inspired by tapestry from the Middle Ages.
 Alexis Michelle's look is gold and glittered.
 Trinity Taylor says her purple outfit is inspired by the My Little Pony franchise, and Peppermint presents a "space unicorn" pink outfit.

 For "Village People Eleganza Extravaganza", Shea Couleé presents a deconstructed flannel cape.
 Sasha Velour wears an outfit made from red kerchiefs.
 Alexis Michelle wears turquoise stones and a bow headpiece.
-Trinity Taylors's cop-inspired look includes a visor, and Peppermint has leather accessories.
+Trinity Taylors's police officer-inspired look includes a visor, and Peppermint has leather accessories.

-The judges deliver critiques, then RuPaul asks the contestants to share who they think should be eliminated from the competition and why.
-Sasha Velour and Shea Couleé receive positive critiques, and Shea Couleé wins the challenge.
-Alexis Michelle, Peppermint, and Trinity Taylor receive negative critiques, and Trinity Taylor is deemed safe.
-Alexis Michelle and Peppermint place in the bottom and face off in a lip-sync to "Macho Man" (1978) by Village People.
-Peppermint wins the lip-sync and Alexis Michelle is eliminated from the competition.

 Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'B-'.
+David Levesley of British GQ said the "Macho Man" performance "feels, to me, like the reason Drag Race is great: Peppermint, the first trans woman to openly identify as such while competing on the show (some contestants entered and hid their transitions, others transitioned after), dressed as a sort of fetish biker, storms the stage in a performance of a song that is simultaneously a paean to and a parody of masculinity.
+It truly feels like the sort of thing that could only happen on a proudly queer reality show, despite all the controversies the show continues to weather considering its dubious record on trans representation and its complex relationship with race."
+Sam Brooks ranked "Macho Man" number 105 in The Spinoffs 2019 "definite ranking" of the show's 162 lip-syncs to date.